lynzrand/azuki/readme.md

 # Azuki

+**Development of Azuki has been suspended.
+Please head over to [miniSysY](https://github.com/BUAA-SE-Compiling/miniSysY) and [miniSysY-tutorial](https://github.com/BUAA-SE-Compiling/miniSysY-tutorial) for updates on BUAA-SE's compiler course updates.**

 Azuki is an experimental lab experiment design & reference implementation for Compilers Design course.
 This project also serves as a part of Rynco Maekawa's bachelor's degree thesis.

 ## Features